mfelleisen/Bazaar/README.md

 ### IMMEDIATE TODO

-- impose loose constraints on GameState and TurnState when introduced as test inputs
+- cross-check the number of cards and pebbles in Turn and Game
-- check those constraints where?
+- check illegality of results of cheating